diwashrestha/diwashrestha/content/posts/Local_Hack_Day_2018.md

 ---

 I organized [MLH](https://mlh.io/)  **Local Hackday DataHackthon**  in [ACHS College](https://achsnepal.edu.np/) on Dec 1st,2018.
-MLH Local Hackday Hackathon is 12 hours global event which is held on December 1 every year around the world.R Nepal was also one of the organizers of the MLH Local Hackday with the moto of
+MLH Local Hackday Hackathon is 12 hours global event which is held on December 1 every year around the world.
+[RNepal]() was also one of the organizers of the MLH Local Hackday with the moto of

 > **Learning, Building, Sharing.**